UoB-COMSM0166/2025-group-13/README.md

  <i><strong>Figure 15</strong>: Behavioural Diagram</i>
 </p>

-The core game logic in Dino Escape is driven by an update loop managed by the Game class, which processes player inputs, updates all game objects, and manages game states.
+The core game logic in Dino Escape is driven by an update loop managed by the `Game` class, which processes player inputs, updates all game objects, and manages game states.

-Player actions (movements) are detected by the InputHandler, which translates these inputs into commands passed to the Game.
-The Game then updates the player, enemies, platforms, and other elements within the Map, checking for collisions with enemies, food, or traps.
+Player actions (movements) are detected by the `InputHandler`, which translates these inputs into commands passed to the `Game`.
+The `Game` then updates the player, enemies, platforms, and other elements within the `Map`, checking for collisions with enemies, food, or traps.

-The Health is adjusted accordingly, with decreases upon hitting obstacles and increases from collecting food.
+The `Health` is adjusted accordingly, with decreases upon hitting obstacles and increases from collecting food.

 If the player’s health drops to zero, the game transitions to a “game over” state, while reaching the cave triggers a “level complete” state.